rummelsworth/morrowind-stuff/README.md

         also want to carry as much loot as possible as early as possible.
   - Major skills
     - **Axe**
-      - BBa.
+      - BBa-enchanted bow.
     - **Marksman**
-      - Bonemold longbow, then daedric longbow.
+      - Daedric bow from Dram Bero.
     - **Light Armor**
       - Dark Brotherhood surplus & BoBS.
 Then CotSH for total Resist Magicka 110 through to late game.